 - BTC refers to the Bitcoin network

 Choosing the right network is extremely important.
-If you’ve selected the wrong network, you will lose you funds.
-You won’t be able to withdraw from binance as your funds will be considered lost.
+If you’ve selected the wrong network, you will lose your funds.
+You won’t be able to withdraw from Binance as your funds will be considered lost.

 Find the cryptocurrency that you want to withdraw and click on withdraw.